 The claim is paid in two ways.
 Either it is a cashless treatment where the TPA pays directly to the hospital or a reimbursement case wherein the insured pays himself and takes reimbursement from TPA by submitting all original papers relating to the treatment

 Once the Premium has been paid, the Insurer Issues the Policy.
-The Policy is serviced by an external agency called TPA who issue the medical cards and make payment to the hospitals in case of a claim.
-However, some of the Private Insurers and standalone health Insurance companies make use of In house claims settlement.
+The Policy is serviced by an external agency called TPA which issue the medical cards and make payment to the hospitals in case of a claim.
+However, some Private Insurers and standalone health Insurance companies make use of In house claims settlements.

 Hospitals empanelled by TPAs across the country for cashless treatment.
 Where Treatment is taken in a Non-Network hospital, payment is made on a reimbursement basis provided it fulfils the condition of a Hospital.

 Definition of Hospital / Clinic